 My yoga journey started almost 10 years ago after a bad drug habit and annoying scoliosis diagnosis that took me off the track, literally (I used to be a sprinter) and left me on the couch.
-In the midst of this I was introduced to yoga which helped me build awareness around deep-seeded insecurities and a victimization mindset.
-As cliche as it sounds this practice ushered in healing that allowed me to alchemize my life by converting trauma into points of ascension.
+In the midst of this I was introduced to yoga which helped me build awareness around deep-seeded insecurities and a victimization mindset while healing from sexual trauma.
+From there the practice ushered in healing that allowed me to alchemize my trauma into ascension points.

 What Inspired the Yoga by Biola Brand and Blog?

 Once I began applying yogic philosophy to my life I created a process of self examination called the 5 self healing benefits of yoga in order to identify areas of growth.
 After teaching my 1st yoga retreat in Kauai in 2014 I started sharing this process and practice on social media.
 I didn’t have an intention in mind but rather a desire to connect with others looking to heal.